Why this course?

 - Victim Support

 - Roles working with refugees and asylum seekers

 - Regulatory roles within Health and Safety and Trading Standards

 Strathclyde LLB graduates are eligible to undertake further professional legal training to become a qualified lawyer.

-For intending solicitors, this requires you to take the Diploma in Professional Legal Practice in Scotland or the Legal Practice Course in England.
+For intending solicitors, this requires you to take the Diploma in Professional Legal Practice in Scotland.
+In England and Wales, the system of legal training at present requires intending solicitors to undertake the Legal Practice Course.
 Entry onto both the Diploma in Scotland and the Legal Practice Course in England is competitive with places awarded on the basis of academic merit.
 Graduates of these courses then need to complete a two-year traineeship/training contract with a law firm to complete their legal training.
 Applications are made directly to law firms and there's increasing competition for traineeship/training contract places each year.

 Students interested in becoming a Barrister in England must undertake the Bar Professional Training Course followed by a pupillage at a barristers chambers.
 Entry to the Bar Professional Training Course is extremely competitive with students required to sit and pass the Bar Course Aptitude Test.
 Any students interested in the Bar in England should note that the Bar Standards Board requires you to hold a minimum of a 2:2 Honours classification in your law degree.